-The Company has focussed resources to evaluate a number of interesting opportunities which could complement Pancontinental's current portfolio of exploration assets.
-The Company is mindful that any new venture must be the right fit and add value for its shareholders.
-In addition, the impact of the project on climate change is also assessed.
-As such, Pancontinental is carefully assessing projects to select the most suitable for the Company.
+The Company is continually searching for, and evaluating new ventures that could be pursued to complement the Company's existing portfolio of exploration assets.
+The Company is mindful that any new venture must be the right fit and add value for its Shareholders.
+Many factors are considered when assessing any new project.
+Not only does the Company assess the prospectivity of the area and how it could bring returns for its Shareholders, it also looks at the risks involved in the project.
+Environmental, social and governance risks play an important role in the assessment of each new venture.
+The impact of the project on climate change is an important factor and with this in mind, Pancontinental is carefully assessing projects to select the most suitable for the Company.